Contributing to Codaa

 Coda is entirely open source, and the code is distributed under the terms of the Apache License 2.0.

-There are also a limited set of grants for projects related to Coda's development.
-Many of these focus on development, but more will be added in the areas of design and community development.
-Reach out on Discord for more info on the grant program.
+Currently, the projects are mostly programming focused, but more will be added in the areas of design and community development.
+Reach out on Discord if you have any questions about the grant program.

 If you encounter any critical bugs or vulnerabilities in the protocol, please report them to email@example.com.
 For minor bugs and issues, please create a issue on Github.